shardulshrikhande/shardulshrikhande.github.io/README.md

 # shardulshrikhande.github.io

-This is my personal website!
+This is Shardul Shrikhande's personal website!

 ## Acknowledgements